annasoos/Virtual_Post_Office/README.md

 ## Description

-This is a simple application that helps file the mails in an imaginary post office.
+This application helps file the mails in an imaginary post office.
 The goal is to send the mails to a server, save them and be able to search among them.

 ## Implementation